phoenixlzx/MinoriWiki/README.md

 2. Create an empty directory
 3. `minori init`
 4. Edit `config.yml` to fit your needs
-5. Use `minori note [filename]` to create new note or edit existing one
+5. Use `minori note [filename]` to create new note or edit existing one, you can also use `api/data` for filename to create directories
 6. Deploy your files generated under site directory (Default to `wiki`) to production environment with command `minori commit`.

 * `source` (defaults to `notes`) directory contains all note markdown files